 The Database (DB) Editor provides a means to view all the DB Tables.
 Any number of DB Tables can be open for inspection, modification and/or data edit.
 All the data corresponding to the InfoWater Project may be accessed through these DB Tables.

-All the InfoWater project data including data related to the different InfoWater data elements such as pipes, junctions, tanks, reservoirs, pumps and valves are stored in the DB Tables.
-The Database Editor allows the user to open any InfoWater database and edit/modify or delete user input fields (except ID).
-To access the DB Tables, from the InfoWater Control Center -> InfoWater button -> Edit menu, select DB Editor to see the Open Table dialog box below.
+All the InfoWater project data including data related to the different InfoWater Pro data elements such as pipes, junctions, tanks, reservoirs, pumps and valves are stored in the DB Tables.
+The DB Editor allows you to open any InfoWater Pro database and edit/modify or delete user input fields (except ID).
+To access the DB Tables, from the InfoWater Control Center → InfoWater button → Edit menu, select DB Editor to see the Open Table dialog box below.

 Data Scope - Use this section to specify the view selection of the DB Table.
 Choose from the following options:

 - Entire Table - Use this to open the entire table.
 Data pertaining to all the elements will be displayed.